m4cren/MetaFeast/README.md

 10. More table updates status like 'pending orders', 'order delivered', 'done eating' --done
 11. Costumer payment logic thru paymongo and cash --done
 12. Admin confirming the payment --done
-13. Costumer can make a review
+13. Costumer can make a review --done
-14. Reviews storing in the backend
+14. Reviews storing in the backend --done
-15. Last table update back to available after costumer click the done button
+15. Last table update back to available after costumer click the done button --done
 16. Check other device compatibility, client testing, debugging

     ---- Must Have ----